Ayushk4/Ayushk4.github.io/_posts/2019-08-22-My-Journey-in-Google-Summer-of-Code.md

 I am grateful to my mentors
 **@oxinabox (Lyndon White)** and **@aviks (Avik Sengupta)** for guiding me through my project.
-Finally, I would also like to thanks fellow GSoC students **@thebhatman**, **@ComputerMaestro**, **@shreyas-kowshik** as well the fantastic **JuliaLang Community** for helping me whenever I got stuck and making the GSoC journey fun. 😄
+I would also like to thanks fellow Summer of Code students **@thebhatman**, **@ComputerMaestro**, **@shreyas-kowshik** as well the fantastic **JuliaLang Community** for helping me whenever I got stuck and making the GSoC journey fun. 😄